MRCIEU/CheckSumStats/README.md

 identified for a substantial proportion of SNPs.
 This pattern occurs when minor allele frequency in the test dataset is interpreted as effect allele frequency but the effect allele is not always the minor allele.
+In other words, the reported effect allele frequency corresponds to a mixture of effect and non-effect alleles.

-Comparison to the GWAS catalog confirms the error in reported effect allele
+Comparison to the GWAS catalog confirms the
-frequency:
+error:

 ``` r
 Plot2<-make_plot_gwas_catalog(dat=Dat,efo_id=EFO$efo_id,trait=unique(Dat$outcome),beta="beta",se="se",plot_type = "plot_eaf")